Subscribe for more!

 founder & editor

-Zoë writes the newsletters and reviews, and edits and designs the website and newspaper.
+Zoë writes the newsletters, reviews, edits and designs the website and newspaper.
 She is qualified to recommend comedy due to her impeccable taste* and a history of writing about comedy and the arts for national and local publications.

 Georgia House